Lucia, Francisco and Jacinta

-October 13th once again marks the anniversary of the miracle of Fatima, Portugal.
+Each year October 13th marks the anniversary of the miracle of Fatima, Portugal.

 On 13 May 1917, ten year old Lucia dos Santos and her younger cousins, siblings Jacinta and Francisco Marto, were tending sheep at a location known as the Cova da Iria near their home village of Fatima in Portugal.
 Lucia described seeing a woman "brighter than the sun, shedding rays of light clearer and stronger than a crystal ball filled with the most sparkling water and pierced by the burning rays of the sun."
 Our Lady subsequently exhorted the children to do penance and to make sacrifices to save sinners.
 She also requested that the Holy Rosary be prayed daily--for world and personal peace--and that the Brown Scapular be worn.
 She asked that we pray for the conversion of Russia.
-(It should be noted that the beginnings of Communism were starting to appear in Russia at the time.)
+(It should be noted that the beginnings of atheistic communism were starting to appear in Russia at the time.)

 It was claimed that the Virgin Mary had promised a miracle for the last of her apparitions on October 13th, so that all would believe.
 What transpired became known as the "Miracle of the Sun."
 A crowd believed to be approximately 70,000 in number, including newspaper reporters and photographers, gathered at the Cova da Iria.
 The incessant rain had finally ceased and a thin layer of clouds cloaked the silver disc of the sun such that it could be looked upon without hurting the eyes.
 Lucia called out to the crowd to look at the sun.
 Sometime while Lucia was pointing towards the sun and claiming to have visions of various religious figures in the sky, it is believed that the sun appeared to change colors and to rotate like a fire wheel.
 Then it seemed as though the sun would crash down to earth.
 For some the sun appeared to fall from the sky before retreating, for others it seemed to “dance.”